andreihar/plane-segmenter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Memory Lane is the final project created by members of the ItJustWorks team for the course in Introduction to Software Engineering in the Summer semester of 2022.
-The theme of the course was agile software development in three sprints of the Android mobile application that should enhance the lives of people diagnosed with dementia, particularly the elderly.
+Plane Segmenter is the assignment project created for the course in Computer Vision in the Spring semester of 2023.
+The project focuses on applying deep learning techniques to solve key tasks in computer vision: object detection, semantic segmentation, and instance segmentation.

+The objective of this assignment was to design and train advanced deep convolutional neural networks with PyTorch and Detectron2 to accurately detect and segment planes in high-resolution aerial images.
+The model started with a baseline configuration and iteratively improved through hyperparameter tuning and architectural adjustments.

+By addressing these challenges, Plane Segmenter demonstrates practical applications of state-of-the-art computer vision techniques and provides insights into the effectiveness of different deep learning methods and configurations.

 ### Built With